yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

    \end{align*}
    $$

    Following the same procedure, we try to isolate the $V$.
 This is a little more complicated.

-In the second equation, first multiplying the basis to have an explicit expression of $V$ so we can isolate $V$ later.
-Then we insert the basis for one-form $\form f$, namely $\uvec e^i$ to maintain the equality.
+   In the second equation, first we need an explicit expression of $V$ so we can isolate $V$ later.
+Then we need to insert $\uvec e^i$ to maintain the equality.
    $$
    \begin{align}
    \form f(V)&= \sum _ {i=1}^{n}{ \left.\D{x ^ i}{t}\right\vert _ {t=t _ 0}{\blue\Partial{f}{x^i}}} \notag\\